prplanit/apt-cacher-ng-oci/README.md

 `Dockerfile` for a containerized version of [Apt-Cacher NG](https://www.unix-ag.uni-kl.de/~bloch/acng/), the legendary caching proxy for Linux package archives (primarily Debian-based).

-This is not just another fork — it’s a reimplementation by [Kai (@SoFMeRight)](https://github.com/sofmeright), with better operational behavior and sane logs.

 ## Contributing

 This is maintained by a solo DevOps freak.
 You can: